 In the Sacrament of Reconciliation, we seek the forgiveness of God and reconciliation with our community of faith for our sins.
 With a contrite heart and a desire to sin no more, there is no sin that God cannot and will not forgive.

 Confessions are heard at St. Mary’s Church – Sherman:

 Saturday following 8 a.m.
-Mass.
+Mass, or by appointment.

 Confessions are heard at St. Francis of Assisi – Whitesboro: